Li Auto Inc ADR (LI) Shares Decline Despite Market Challenges - News Heater

 LI’s Market Performance

-LI’s stock has seen a 1.65% increase for the week, with a 7.19% rise in the past month and a -7.48% fall in the past quarter.
-The volatility ratio for the week is 3.59%, and the volatility levels for the past 30 days are at 3.05% for Li Auto Inc ADR The simple moving average for the last 20 days is 5.47% for LI stock, with a simple moving average of 16.41% for the last 200 days.
+LI’s stock has seen a 3.24% increase for the week, with a 18.69% rise in the past month and a 0.10% gain in the past quarter.
+The volatility ratio for the week is 3.04%, and the volatility levels for the past 30 days are at 3.19% for Li Auto Inc ADR The simple moving average for the last 20 days is 7.42% for LI stock, with a simple moving average of 21.33% for the last 200 days.

 Analysts’ Opinion of LI